Skip site navigation (1)Skip section navigation (2)

 of the default.

 Load the specified PWAD files.
+Each succeeding argument is

--iwad <file>
+-iwad file

 Specify an IWAD file to use.